 The overhead light is dimmed during the procedure to maximize the viewing of images and mucosa on the endoscopy screen.
 All personnel in the room are provided with individual spotlighting to facilitate accurate documentation and specimen identification.

 There is also the anesthetic equipment and medication.
 Sedatives or short-acting anesthetics are commonly administered through the use of this equipment by either an anesthesiologist or a certified RN anesthetist.

 In addition to anesthetics, all endoscopy rooms must have emergency medications, including reversal medications.
 Monitoring equipment is present so the RN or anesthesiologist can monitor the patient’s vitals, comfort, and clinical status to detect any complications during the procedure.

 The endoscopy cart or trolley is also vital, especially for storage.
-Speaking of which, Total Scope is one of few companies that sells this product – the Endocart®.
-Endoscopy carts are beneficial through its mobility and they hold the necessary equipment to carry out the procedure, such as the scope, surgical instruments, and the video and imaging equipment.
+Speaking of which, Total Scope is one of few companies that sell this product – the Endocart®.
+Endoscopy carts are beneficial through their mobility and they hold the necessary equipment to carry out the procedure, such as the scope, surgical instruments, and video and imaging equipment.

 Having all of the endoscopy suite requirements in the room can guarantee you’ll have a safer and more successful procedure.
 But keep in mind maintaining all of this equipment is also very important.
 For more information check out our endoscope preventative maintenance guide.
 Contact Total Scope to for any endoscope repairs.